uwe-app/website/site/docs/getting-started/adding-pages.md

 ---

-The next section looks at defining data for individual pages using [front matter]({{ link "/docs/getting-started/front-matter/" }}) and the meta data typically assigned to pages.
+The next section looks at defining data for individual pages using [[docs/getting-started/front-matter]] and the meta data typically assigned to pages.

 {{import "footer"}}